OPS-E2E-PPE/VBA-Docs/api/Publisher.WebCheckBox.Value.md

 ---
-title: WebCheckBox.Value Property (Publisher)
+title: WebCheckBox.Value property (Publisher)
 keywords: vbapb10.chm4325381
 f1_keywords:
 - vbapb10.chm4325381
-ms.prod: publisher
 api_name:
 - Publisher.WebCheckBox.Value
 ms.assetid: 9fd50cd5-ecf3-30b7-c8a9-6b64b106eaec
-ms.date: 06/08/2017
+ms.date: 06/15/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# WebCheckBox.Value Property (Publisher)
+# WebCheckBox.Value property (Publisher)

-Returns or sets a  **String** that represents the value of a Web check box or option button.
+Returns or sets a **String** that represents the value of a web check box or option button.
 Read/write.

 ## Syntax

- _expression_. **Value**
+_expression_.**Value**

- _expression_ A variable that represents a  **WebCheckBox** object.
+_expression_ A variable that represents a **[WebCheckBox](Publisher.WebCheckBox.md)** object.

 ## Example

-This example creates a new Web check box control, assigns a name and value to it, and indicates its initial state is checked.
+This example creates a new web check box control, assigns a name and value to it, and indicates that its initial state is selected.

 ```vb
 Sub CreateWebButton()